prashantvkm/learning/simple_git_commands.md

 # GIT Config for short and simple commands

-Below is the file (with path) where you need to the configuration.
+Below is the file path (Mac/Unix) where you need to add the configuration.

 ```console
 ~/.gitcofig